eriklangille/pomodoro/README.md

 The app's file structure is based off this one dude's medium post [here.](https://hackernoon.com/scalable-app-structure-in-flutter-dad61a4bc389)

 The app also uses Redux for Flutter for state management.
-Learn more about there [here.](https://blog.novoda.com/introduction-to-redux-in-flutter/)
+Learn more about that [here.](https://blog.novoda.com/introduction-to-redux-in-flutter/)

 Enjoy. :)